rkyzk/ecopost/README.md

 log in user id =2, click on my page and got
 Reverse for 'post_detail' with arguments '('',)' not found.

+search.html
+Reverse for 'post_detail' with arguments '('',)' not found.
+The word 'search' was recognized as slug.  changed the url from '<slug:slug>/post_detail' to 'detail/<slug:slug>' and search.html was rendered.